pivotal/docs-tap/multicluster/reference/tap-values-view-sample.hbs.md

 shared:
   ingress_domain: "INGRESS-DOMAIN"
-  kubernetes_distribution: "openshift" # To be passed only for Openshift.
+  kubernetes_distribution: "openshift" # To be passed only for OpenShift.
 Defaults to "".
   kubernetes_version: "K8S-VERSION"
   ca_cert_data: | # To be passed if using custom certificates.
     -----BEGIN CERTIFICATE-----